 Implications for Management

 Unfortunately, there is no panacea or universal prescription for ecosystem restoration.
-Effective restoration strategies must be goal driven (Zedler 2005), therefore strategies must differ depending on the scale (species or community level) at which managers are working.
+Effective restoration strategies must be goal driven (Zedler 2005), therefore strategies must differ depending on the scale at which managers are working.
 In the case of target species augmentation or reintroduction, the management strategy needs to be tailored to the individual species.
 In stressful sites, for medium to large-seeded perennial forbs that we tested, Lupinus and Sidalcea seeding should occur prior to removal of undesirable grass species or after successful establishment of native grasses.
 Since litter from grasses appears to enhance establishment of these species, we recommend leaving existing litter in place until a couple years after seeding.
 Mowing to control tall invasive grasses may be implemented if cut material is left on the ground.
 Targeted removal of invasive grasses should wait until target restoration species are established unless litter addition is included in the management activities.
 Though removal of invasive grasses may be postponed, it appears that it is a necessary step at some point to establish sustainable populations.

 Seeding may not be the ideal method for introducing Iris tenax; managers should consider greenhouse propagation and transplanting of this species.